Pylons/pyramid/docs/narr/views.rst

 finding an invoking a :term:`view callable`.
 The view lookup subsystem is passed a :term:`context`, a :term:`view name`, and the :term:`request` object.
-These three bits of information are referred to within this chapter as a :term:`triad`.
+These three bits of information are referred to within this chapter as the :term:`triad`.

 :term:`View configuration` information stored within in the :term:`application registry` is compared against a triad by the view